Thoughts on Smeg's Electric Kettle

 The color I wanted (Cream) was on backorder, so I got the kettle delivered.
 I almost screamed in horror when I opened the package and discovered a pastel blue box, mistakenly thinking that they sent the wrong color.
 But it was just the box, and they indeed sent the right one.
 I got a beautiful cream-colored work of art!

 The kettle has an auto shut-off function when water is not detected or has reached the desired temperature (212 Fahrenheit) to avoid spoilage or electric shock.
 It’s so much better than a traditional kettle’s whistle.
+I love the round, simple control knob and the lid that opens fully and automatically.
+The lid stays open so I can see and clean the inside thoroughly.

 Given the nature of the appliance, it is hand wash only.
 And to avoid the possibility of electric shock, Smeg recommends thoroughly drying the kettle (especially the outer body and base where it gets direct contact with the electricity) before use.